dcunited001/dcunited001.github.io/_drafts/metamodernism-and-the-hipster-cycle-of-art.md

 much of other people's time on their hands want to identify these people early on.

+> It is not the rich man you should properly call happy, but him who
+> knows how to use with wisdom the blessings of the gods, to endure
+> hard poverty, and who fears dishonor worse than death, and is not
+> afraid to die for cherished friends or fatherland.

 The artists who are just lucky and don't fully understand their work won't feel as commited to forego selling out to protect the authenticity of their work.
 But the true genius will endure hard